 About this policy 2

 Key points for UNICAT 2

+What has changed from the previous model of Newly Qualified Teachers 2

 1. Introduction 3

 2. The Induction Process 5

 3. Special Circumstances 14

 4. Unsatisfactory Progress and Appeals 17

 5. Roles and Responsibilities 19

 6. DfE Funding for Preferred Option 1 22